phothinmg/showdown-prism/README.md

 import showdownprism from "showdown-prism";
 // Add extension to showdown options const converter = new showdown.Converter({
-  extensions: [showdownPrism({
+    extensions: [
+        showdownPrism({
             langs: ["bash"],
             theme: "holi-theme",
-            copyToClipboard: true,
-        }),],
+        }),
+    ],
 });
 // Convert to HTML
-const convertedContent = converter.makeHtml(/*your markdown content*/)
+const convertedContent = converter.makeHtml(/*your markdown content*/);
 ```

 ---

 ## Options

 **1.languages ? : string[ ]**

 -   Prismjs will load the default languages: markup, css, clike and javascript.
 -   You can load more languages with the `options.languages`.
     If you use Webpack or another bundler , do not set `options.languages`.

 **2.theme ? : string**

 -   Available themes

     `actom-dark`
     `cb`
     `coldark-dark`